replicatedhq/kots.io/content/kots-cli/getting-started.md

 ### kots reset-password
 If you've lost the password to the admin console but still have kubectl access, the kots reset-password command will prompt for a new password and upload it to the cluster.

+### kots upstream
+Provides wrapper functionality to interface with the upstream source.

+### kots version
+Prints the current version of the kots Kubectl plugin and provides a command for updating if a new version is available.

 ## Next Steps
 To give kots a try, head over to the Kots Helm guide.
 If you want to see what it’s like to distribute a kots application, head to the Kots Vendor guide.